BelliniGauss/stm32_hw-130/README.md

 A frequency: this is the update frequency of the ramp control loop.
 A timer handler to the timer used for generating the update at the required frequency.
 It cannot be shared.

-/**
- * @brief 	This function initializa a Motion Controller.
-To be called before any other fn.
- *
- * @param 	motorManager_pt -> pointer to the pointer that will host the state-like struct.
- * @param 	hw_130 			-> actual driver for the motors, to be used by the Motor Controller.
- * @param 	frequency 		-> call frequency of the low level control.
-Suggested max (@80 MHz) 2500 Hz
- * @param 	*htim 			-> handler for the timer managing the low level control.
-Cannot be shared with other.
- *
- * @return  ERROR or SUCCESS
- */

 ### Operation: